 With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 Make four 3-inch vertical incisions through the rootstock's bark, starting at the top.
-Slip a small rubber band on the rootstock, stopping just below ...
+Slip a small rubber band on the rootstock, stopping just below these vertical cuts.
+With ...

 Place the cut end of the scion inside the four flaps, lining up each cut surface with a flap.

 Now is the time to use the rubber band to hold the flaps in place.
 Make sure the cambium tissue of the scion is seated against the cambium ...

 Protect the graft by wrapping it with a piece of heavy-duty aluminum foil, then a piece of plastic.

 Tape the plastic lightly around the graft using masking tape.
 New buds should appear in 15 to 30 days.
 You may want to write the date and tree ...

 Cider and Roses - A perfumed rose canopy - the art and beauty of forest gardening.
 Ma...by Pavlovafowl

 Join 2 million + to receive instant inspiration in your inbox.

 © 2015 Autodesk, Inc.